 The contribution to the Company's profitability by the different series of the Company's major products shows no material difference between that of one series and another.
-The changes in the profitability of the Company's Products segment in the years 2014, 2015 and 2016, stem largely from changes in the exchange rates of the main sale and raw material purchase currencies against the NIS throughout these years, from different (although not materially different) profit margins of several transactions, coupled with changes in manpower inputs during these periods.
+There were no material changes in the profitability of the Products segment in the years 2015, 2016 and 2017.